Jjagg/MonoGame/Documentation/what_is_monogame.md

   * Nintendo Switch (Nintendo)
   * Stadia (Google)

-To access the MonoGame version of these consoles, please contact your console account manager(s) directly (the MonoGame team can't give you an access without contacting them first).
+To access the MonoGame version of these consoles, please contact your console account manager(s) directly (the MonoGame team can't give you access without contacting them first).